OctoPrint/octoprint.org/trademark-rules/index.md

 Häußge, which shall have the right to stipulate the terms and conditions for said use or to refuse the request.

-# 2. Limitations to the use of the brand name
+# 2. Limitations to the use of the brand

-The OctoPrint brand name may not be used:
+The OctoPrint brand may not be used:

 a) To give the false impression that a product or service is supported by or in any way associated with OctoPrint or Gina Häußge.